Gabriella439/slides/lambdaconf/data.md

 # A higher-level API

-What I would like is are relational operations on in-memory data structures
+My wish: relational operations on in-memory data structures

 The second half of this talk covers a prototype implementation I'm working on